projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 To enable passthrough, for VM DMA access the VM can only support GPA, while physical DMA requires HPA.
-One work-around is building identity mapping so that GPA is equal to HPA, but this is not recommended as some VM don’t support relocation well.
+One work-around is building identity mapping so that GPA is equal to HPA, but this is not recommended as some VM don't support relocation well.
 To address this issue, Intel introduces VT-d in chipset to add one remapping engine to translate GPA to HPA for DMA operations.